WHAT TO DO AND SEE IN HANOI, VIETNAM’S CAPITAL?

 To fully grasp and understand the history of Hanoi, head to the French Quarter, located near Hoàn Kiếm Lake, one of the best things to see in Hanoi.

-During the French colonial era Hanoi was divided into three regions: French zone, Vietnamese zone and concession zone.
+During the French colonial era Hanoi was divided into three regions: French zone, Vietnamese zone, and concession zone.

-Compared to Hanoi’s Old Quarter, the French Quarter is not be as lively but it would take you to another part of Hanoi’s soul.
-The streets are charming and stylish, feeling like you suddenly walk around a nice neighbourhood of Paris.
+Compared to Hanoi’s Old Quarter, the French Quarter is not as lively but it would take you to another part of Hanoi’s soul.
+The streets are charming and stylish, feeling like you suddenly walk around a nice neighborhood of Paris.
 We recommend visiting this area of Hanoi, as this is such a contrast to the Old Quarter!

 At the end of the 19th century, with its large villas, entertainment centers and municipal buildings, the French Quarter became very different to the rest of Hanoi.
-Head to the area around the SOFITEL (by the way, one of the best hotel in Hanoi, check it out here).
+Head to the area around the SOFITEL (by the way, one of the best hotels in Hanoi, check it out here).
 There you can have a nice lunch/dinner/coffee or drinks in the evening.
 A must-see if you are in Hanoi!